edaehn/bitsgalore.github.io/_posts/2015-11-13-preserving-optical-media-from-the-command-line.md

 ISO 9660: 170006 blocks, label `NO
 ```

-Note that `CD-Plus/Extra`, which indicates this is a multi-session CD.
+Note `CD-Plus/Extra`, which indicates this is a multi-session CD.

 ### Imaging enhanced CDs